cyfko/filter-build/docs/getting-started/quick-start.md

 This guide helps you create your first application using FilterQL in less than 10 minutes.
 All examples are verified and use only existing, tested APIs.

 ## Prerequisites
-- Java 21 or higher
-- Maven or Gradle
-- Spring Boot 3.x (if using Spring integration)

 ## Step 1: Add Dependency